thomas-brandstaetter/openloco/README.md

 Goals:

-* Mulpiplatform:  Linux, Unix, macOS, Winodws
+* Multiplatform:  Linux, Unix, macOS, Windows
 * Implement the full Standard (based on IEC:2003)
-* convert all languages within the standard
-    * postscipt output of programs
+* Postscript output of graphic languages
-* Build into LLVM IR to support as many target plattform as possible
+* Compiles into LLVM IR to support as many target plattform as possible
 * Bindings for popular languages
 * Virutal PLC
     * Virtual Raspberry Pi